AddstarMC/Prism-Bukkit/docs/features.rst

 Tracked Actions
 ===============

-The following list of actions can be tacked and or ignored via config.
+The following list of actions can be tracked and or ignored via config.
 To ensure they are tracked add the option to your configuration file.
 Any item NOT in the list will be set as false.

 e.g.